kwaldenphd/python-anaconda/README.md

 logging.debug('End of program')
 ```

-Anytime we call the `logging.debug()` function, the configuration information from the start of the file governs the log formatting and messages.
+62. Anytime we call the `logging.debug()` function, the configuration information from the start of the file governs the log formatting and messages.

-What happens when we run this program?
-What kinds of log messages do we get, and what information do they give us?
+<blockquote>QX: What happens when we run this program?
+What kinds of log messages do we get, and what information do they give us?</blockquote>

-Is this program doing what we expect?
-Where would you go next with debugging or addressing the error?
+<blockquote>QX: Is this program doing what we expect?
+Where would you go next with debugging or addressing the error?</blockquote>

 ## But why can't I debug using `print()`

-It can seem unwieldy to configure the `logging` module and write lines of code dedicated just to logging what's happening in your program.
+63. It can seem unwieldy to configure the `logging` module and write lines of code dedicated just to logging what's happening in your program.

-But think about the factorial example.
+64. But think about the factorial example.
 Log messages led us right to the program's issue.

-Trying to debug using `print()` calls means you'll have to go back through each line of your program to remove `print()` statements used for debugging (while also making sure you aren't removing `print()` statements that are a component of the actual program).
+65. Trying to debug using `print()` calls means you'll have to go back through each line of your program to remove `print()` statements used for debugging (while also making sure you aren't removing `print()` statements that are a component of the actual program).

-Think of the `logging` module as a report that generates alongside your program output as it executes.
+66. Think of the `logging` module as a report that generates alongside your program output as it executes.
 The program executes and you also have useful log information about what happened along the way.

-Once you're done debugging the program, you can add the `logging.disable()` function to the start of your program to supress the log messages without actually having to modify your program.
+67. Once you're done debugging the program, you can add the `logging.disable()` function to the start of your program to supress the log messages without actually having to modify your program.

 <blockquote>Visit Python's <a href="https://docs.python.org/3/howto/logging.html">Logging HOWTO</a> documentation to learn more about the logging module.</blockquote>